-Section 13: Statement of principles in relation to contributor list 25.
-Section 13 requires the Scottish Ministers to prepare and publish a statement of principles on which they will determine whether a contributor should be included in, or removed from, the scheme contributor list.
+Section 13: Statement of principles in relation to contributor list

+- 26. Section 13(1) requires the Scottish Ministers to prepare and publish a statement of principles on which they will determine whether a contributor should be included in, or removed from, the scheme contributor list.
+The principles relating to removal must cover both removal with retrospective effect in accordance with section 13A and non-retrospective removal. - 27.
+Subsection (1A) requires that those principles include the matters which are to be taken into account in determining whether a contribution is fair and meaningful and also, as part of that, how the issue of affordability of contributions to a scheme contributor can be addressed through the making of the contributions over time. - 28.
 Subsection (2) ensures that this obligation can be complied with by this being done in advance of the requirement coming into force.